Replicative Lifespan Analysis

 Replicative lifespan (RLS) analysis is a vital tool for yeast geneticists interested in aging studies.
 The replicative lifespan of a yeast cell refers to the number of daughter cells one mother cell can produce before becoming senescent.
 In order to do this a virgin mother cell is identified and selected.
 The number of daughter cells produced are then counted until the mother cell becomes exhausted.

 Historically, performing RLS analysis was cumbersome and difficult because it involved a high level of manual dexterity and skill.
-In recent years the technique has become easier, largely due to the development of easy-to-use micromanipulation systems, programed ageing protocols and the ability to record still and time lapse images.
+In recent years the technique has become easier, largely due to the development of easy-to-use micromanipulation systems, programmed aging protocols and the ability to record still and time-lapse images.

 Yeast is a great model to understand the process of ageing because its lifespan can be measured through the RLS analysis.
 RLS analysis takes advantage of the fact that yeast cells divide by asymmetric budding and produce the daughter cell that is much smaller than the mother.
 Researchers can count the number of daughter cells as they separate the daughters away from the mother, thereby determining the lifespan of the mother cell.